trunghieu-tran/trunghieu-tran.github.io/_pages/home.md

 ## Welcome

-Hi, I am a Ph.D. candidate in Software Engineering at The University of Texas at Dallas (UTD).
+Hi, I am a Ph.D. in Software Engineering at The University of Texas at Dallas (UTD).
 Also I am an incoming Research Scientist at Meta Inc. (former Facebook Inc.)

 Welcome to my personal website.